AyushUtkarsh10/spanning-tree/README.md

 # spanning-tree
-A C code which outputs soanning tree of an input planar graph
+A C code which outputs spanning tree of an input planar graph